 The following section gives a brief description of available pre-professional programs with the University of Mary Hardin-Baylor's role in these programs.
 However, only general information about each curriculum is given because the details of admission criteria to professional schools will vary from year to year.
 If a student has an interest in one of the areas described, then the student is encouraged to contact a member of the Health Professions Advisory Committee.
-This committee serves as a clearing house for information on all of these professional schools is highly competitive and requires academic work considerably above average.
+This committee serves as a clearing house for information on all of these professions, and will be able to give the student specific details on the programs.
+Without exception, admission to all types of professional schools is highly competitive and requires academic work considerably above average.
 Members of the Health Professions Advisory Committee can give a prospective student the G.P.A. requirements necessary to compete successfully in a given year for specific programs.